bartsmit/distcerts/README.md

 The script runs an implementation script on each host which is responsible for installing the certificate.
 Sample scripts for:

-lighttpd (e.g. Pi-Hole)
+lighttpd (e.g. Pi-Hole) uses:

-see /root/lighttpd.setcerts.sh
+- /root/lighttpd.setcerts.sh

-see /etc/lighttpd/external.conf
+- /etc/lighttpd/external.conf

-opnsense (relies on the php script from: https://github.com/pluspol-interactive/opnsense-import-certificate)
+opnsense (relies on the php script from: https://github.com/pluspol-interactive/opnsense-import-certificate) uses:

-see /root/opnsense.setcerts.sh
+- /root/opnsense.setcerts.sh

-Unifi controller on Ubuntu
+Unifi controller on Ubuntu uses:

-see /root/unifi.setcerts.sh
+- /root/unifi.setcerts.sh